Table of contents

 The columns are coloured by state.
 You can mouse over the columns to see what areas they represent.
 You can click "Residence" then click on a state/territory to break it down and see all the SA3s there.
 You can click "Vis/algo" then "Map %" to show the same data on a map.

 Non-Christian religions C 0bh1e27x account for 8% (up from 7%), spread unevenly, with Parramatta (31%) and three other Sydney areas over 20% while most rural SA4s were below 3%.

-The No Religion scores C 8v2g3zbq are highest in inner urban areas, with Melbourne Inner top on 43.4%.
-Also high are Adelaide South, Hobart and Mornington Peninsula5If we drilled down to smaller areas we'd see lots of "sea/tree change" areas high in No Religion..
+The No Religion scores C 8v2g3zbq are highest in inner urban areas (as are Jedi5from ABS Twitter: 47,767 Australians reported their religion as ‘Jedi’ in the 2016 Census, 16,623 fewer than in 2011!
+These probably count as inadequately described.), with Melbourne Inner top on 43.4%.
+Also high are Adelaide South, Hobart and Mornington Peninsula6If we drilled down to smaller areas we'd see lots of "sea/tree change" areas high in No Religion..
 Lowest are the multicultural parts of Sydney noted for non-Christian religions, as well as Blacktown.
 No Religion had its biggest increases in places where it was already higher.